 - Map and Locations

-The PhD in music with a concentration in music education is a scholarly research degree.
+The PhD in music with a concentration in music learning and teaching is a scholarly research degree.
 Graduates of this program typically serve as faculty members at colleges or universities.
 Students become scholars, researchers, music and arts administrators, and public policy advisors to education and arts organizations or civic and governmental groups.

-The music education doctoral program includes highly specialized study in music education, elective studies with scholars and artists in the Herberger Institute for Design and the Arts, and opportunities for transdisciplinary elective study with faculty in schools and colleges across the university.
+The music learning and teaching doctoral program includes highly specialized study in music education, elective studies with scholars and artists in the Herberger Institute for Design and the Arts, and opportunities for transdisciplinary elective study with faculty in schools and colleges across the university.
 A plan of study is designed by the student in consultation with the faculty to support a research trajectory identified by the student.

-Research conducted by students in the music education concentration aims to reexamine, interrogate and broaden discourse, practice and policy in music education, and to expand music and education scholarship by challenging methodological and disciplinary boundaries.
+Research conducted by students in the music learning and teaching concentration aims to reexamine, interrogate and broaden discourse, practice and policy in music education, and to expand music and education scholarship by challenging methodological and disciplinary boundaries.
 The program concludes with dissertation research.